RetroReversing/retroReversing/pages/gameboy/GameboyDevelopmentKitHardware.md

 <div markdown="1">
 The `IS-CGB-EMU` (Intelligent Systems Color Game Boy Emulator) was hardware that allowed developers to download their games to try on the actual hardware and even communication between an IBM-PC and the gameboy hardware itself to execute and check operations.
 Developers that bought this would also be given discs with the Inteligent Systems Assembler/Linker and other software development tools.

-  If the `IS-CGB-DEBUGGER` label is ticked on the bottom of the unit then it also supported debugging options such as setting breakpoints, inspecting memory etc and is likely an ICE (Similar to DMG-ICE)
+  If the `IS-CGB-DEBUGGER` label is ticked on the bottom of the unit then it also supported debugging options such as setting breakpoints, tracing, inspecting memory etc and is likely an ICE (Similar to DMG-ICE) [^12].

 The Later units also had support for the `AGB` (Advanced GameBoy or Gameboy Advance) built into the hardware.
 </div>